darioperez1415/darioperez1415/README.md

 ### Hello, I am Dario Perez

-I am a lifelong learner, technolist by trade and a dog dad of a beautiful pug named Basil!
-I began my journey as a developer at the Nashville Software School and I'm fully invested in becoming a better developer with each new techology I learn!
+I am a dedicated lifelong learner and a technologist by profession, with a passion for continuous growth in the field of development.
+Outside of work, I am also a proud dog dad to a wonderful pug named Basil.
+My journey as a developer began at the Nashville Software School, and I am fully committed to enhancing my skills with each new technology I encounter.
+Currently, I am pursuing a master's degree in Data Science at Meharry Medical College, further broadening my expertise in this dynamic field.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Creating fullstack applications
+Creating data modeling

 - 🌱 I’m currently learning ...
-Backend Develoment (C#,SQL,Asp,Net)
+Backend Develoment (Java, Data Vizualizatin Techniques)

 - 👯 I’m looking to collaborate on ...
-Helping small business owners create webapps
+Research project in cyber security